In this episode, I am going to share 10 fun and festive supplies for Christmas cross stitching.

 6. Christmas coloured cross stitch fabric

-I believe the best colours for cross stitch fabric at Christmas are red, green, navy and/or “flecked”.
+I believe the best colours for cross stitch fabric at Christmas are red, green, grey, white, navy and/or “flecked”.
 And also, natural linen looks beautiful too!

 The flecked aida is white aida with silver metallic threads running throughout it to give it some extra sparkle that is perfect for Christmas stitching!
 You can find it here*.